pgmj/RstudioQuartoIntro/README.md

 # Introduction to reproducible data analysis with R and Quarto

 The materials made available here are not intended as a standalone educational product.
-It's intended use scenario is with a course leader walking through the materials, adding information to what is on the slides and the data import/analysis files.
+The intended use scenario is with a course leader walking through the materials, adding information to what is on the slides and the data import/analysis files, and of course interacting with cours participants.

 ## Preparations